casper-network/casper-node/EVM.md

    EVM transaction data.
 6. It extracts the unsigned Ethereum payload fields.
 7. It recovers the secp256k1 public key and EVM address.
-8. It converts the Ethereum signature into one Casper `Approval`:
+8. It converts the Ethereum signature into one `EvmApproval`:
    - `Approval.signer` is the recovered secp256k1 public key.
-   - `Approval.signature` is the 64-byte secp256k1 signature.
+   - `Approval.signature` is the 64-byte secp256k1 `(r, s)` signature.
+   - `EvmApproval.y_parity` is the Ethereum recovery parity carried by the signed payload as legacy `v` or typed-transaction `yParity`.
 9. It stores the Ethereum signed transaction hash.
 10. Sidecar wraps the value as `Transaction::Evm` and submits it to node over the existing binary-port transaction submission path.

 Node does not receive the raw RLP blob for `eth_sendRawTransaction`.
-Node receives a typed `Transaction::Evm` whose approval set contains the Ethereum signature.
+Node receives a typed `Transaction::Evm` whose EVM approval contains the Ethereum signature and recovery parity.

 ## Approval Handling

+`Transaction::Evm` stores one `EvmApproval`, a wrapper around the normal Casper `Approval` plus Ethereum `y_parity`.
+The wrapper is needed because `Signature::Secp256k1` is only the canonical 64-byte ECDSA signature, `r || s`;
+it does not contain Ethereum's recovery parity.
+Without storing that parity, the node has to infer it by trying recovery IDs when reconstructing the signed Ethereum envelope.

-`Transaction::Evm` uses the same approval container and approval identity mechanics as other transaction variants:
+For transaction identity and block approval accounting, `Transaction::Evm` still exposes the wrapped Casper approval through the same approval mechanics as other transaction variants:

 - `Transaction::approvals()` returns the EVM approval set.
 - `Transaction::compute_approvals_hash()` computes the hash of that approval